xXxTheDarkprogramerxXx/BAR/README.md

 ### Usage

-compile it and simply place it near the archives and run it. it'll produce some blobs. support for bigger blobs is in process...
+compile it and simply place it near the archives and run it. it'll produce some blobs.

+should now support bigger blobs